What you can get

 - Demonstrate ethical and legal behavior in all professional activities.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of nursing.
 These technical standards are published in the application packet for admission to the Practical Nurse Education program and the Student Handbook.

 The following are admissions criteria for applicants to the Practical Nurse Education (PNE) program.

 To be eligible for admission to the PNE program applicants must have:

-- Complete and submit an Application for Admission.
+- Completed and submitted an Application for Admission.

 - Graduated from high school or have an Adult High School Diploma or have passed the GED with an equivalency certification which meets minimum requirements set by the State of North Carolina.
 Official high school transcript and copy of AHS diploma/GED certificate and official college transcripts, where applicable, must be on file in the Admissions Office.

 - Completed the College’s assessment process and achieved acceptable scores or be exempted from placement, or satisfactorily completed all needed preparatory courses by the end of fall semester prior to acceptance.

 - Completed the application process as described in the PNE Competitive Packet .

 - Physical and emotional health status compatible with the ability to provide safe nursing care.

 - Completed a state-approved Nursing Assistant I training course consisting of 70 hours of training, which includes 40 hours of clinical instruction and be listed as a NAI with no substantiated findings by the time of entry to the program.

 - Be currently certified in Healthcare Provider CPR at the time of entry into the program.